c19354837/react-native-system-setting/README.md

 SystemSetting.removeVolumeListener(volumeListener)
 ```

-> For Android, you can change volume by type, default is `music`, [more detail](https://github.com/c19354837/react-native-system-setting/blob/master/API.md)
+> `setVolume` can do more, [more detail](https://github.com/c19354837/react-native-system-setting/blob/master/API.md)

 **brightness**